MarcusBarnes/mik/README.md

   * multi-file PDFs
   * single-file objects (images, audio, etc.)
   * books
+  * generic (non-book and non-newspaper) compound objects
 * CSV
   * metadata and content files from a local filesystem for single-file objects

 ## Roadmap

-* Version 0.9 (- April 2016)
+* Version 0.9 (- May 2016)
-  * Toolchain for CONTENTdm generic (non-book and non-newspaper) compound objects
-  * Complete end-user and developer documentation
+  * Complete end-user documentation
 * Version 1.0 (May - August 2016)
   * Toolchains for CSV newspapers, books, and generic compound objects
+  * developer documentation
   * Code cleanup
   * More automated tests

 ## Development

-We are focused on completing our migration in April, but once the dust settles, we welcome community development partners.
+We are focused on completing our migration in May, but once the dust settles, we welcome community development partners.
 Some features that would be really great to see include:

-* a toolchain to migrate from DSpace to Islandora
+* toolchains to migrate from DSpace, Bepress, and other repository platforms to Islandora
 * a toolchaing to generate Hydra import packages (yes, it's called Move to Islandora Kit but it's flexible enough to create other types of ingest packages)
+* better tools for creating mappings files

 MIK is designed to be extensible.
 If you have an idea for a useful manipulator or post-write hook script, please let us know.